nmattei/cmps6790/_projects/Project1/Project1.md

 Submit the resulting .ipynb to [Canvas](https://tulane.instructure.com/)

-## Grading Rubric
+## Grading Rubric (75 Points)
 * (5 Points) *Professionalism*: You have used both code comments and markdown cells to professionally and clearly document your work including having a clear and clean notebook; linking to resources and documents; and doing so with code that is reasonable and efficient.
-  * You should, using Markdown in your notebook, clearly label all parts of the project..
-  * **Hint:** Copy this markdown into a notebook cells and *start from there!*.
+You should, using Markdown in your notebook, clearly label all parts of the project.. **Hint:** Start from the outline of the project markdown into a notebook cells and *start from there!*.
-* (5 pts) Scrape Your Competitor's Data
-  * Documentation and Markdown cells used appropriately.
-  * Code is correct to achieve task.
+* (10 pts) *Scrape Your Competitor's Data*: Documentation and Markdown cells used appropriately, code is correct to achieve task, table is displayed.
-  * Table is displayed.
-* (5 pts) Tidy the Top 50 Solar Flare Data
-  * Documentation and Markdown cells used appropriately.
-  * Code is correct to achieve task.
+* (10 pts) *Tidy the Top 50 Solar Flare Data*: Documentation and Markdown cells used appropriately, code is correct to achieve task, table is displayed.
-  * Table is displayed.
-* (5 pts) Scrape the NASA Data
-  * Documentation and Markdown cells used appropriately.
-  * Code is correct to achieve task.
-  * Table is displayed.
-* (5 pts) Tidy the NASA the Table
-  * Documentation and Markdown cells used appropriately.
-  * Code is correct to achieve task.
+* (10 pts) *Scrape the NASA Data*: Documentation and Markdown cells used appropriately, code is correct to achieve task, table is displayed.
-  * Table is displayed.
-* (5 pts) Replication
-  * Documentation and Markdown cells used appropriately.
-  * Code is correct to achieve task.
+* (10 pts) *Tidy the NASA the Table*: Documentation and Markdown cells used appropriately, code is correct to achieve task, table is displayed.
-  * Interpretation and discussion is appropriate.
-* (10 pts) Integration
-  * Documentation and Markdown cells used appropriately.
-  * Code is correct to achieve task.
+* (10 pts) *Replication*: Documentation and Markdown cells used appropriately, code is correct to achieve task, interpretation and discussion is appropriate and contained in a text cell.
-  * Table is displayed.
-* (10 pts) Analysis
-  * Documentation and Markdown cells used appropriately.
-  * Code is correct to achieve task.
+* (10 pts) *Integration*: Documentation and Markdown cells used appropriately, code is correct to achieve task, table is displayed.
-  * Graphs are clean and well labeled.
-  * Interpretation is reasonable and well written.
+* (10 pts) *Analysis*: Documentation and Markdown cells used appropriately, code is correct to achieve task,graphs are clean and well labeled, interpretation is reasonable and well written.

 | Full    |    Good |  Okay |   Lacking   |   Poor  | No Marks |
 | : ---- :| : ---- :| : ---- :| : ---- :| : ---- :| : ---- : |